hackerb9/Tandy-Terminfo/README.md

 	 \ej | _not used_ Clear screen
 	 \ep | Inverse text
 	 \eq | Normal text
-	 \er | _not used_ Something weird.
-Erases current line and displays "7A tua".
+	 \er | _not used_ mystery!
+Erases current line and displays "7A tua"
 	 Huh?

 ## History